Arabella-Moss/Ecolab/README.md

 # Ecolab

-Ecolab is a platform designed to empower high school students (aged 13 - 18) to explore innovative design solutions to the climate crisis at the intersection of nature, design, and technology.
-Through engaging with a series of prompts, users are encouraged to dream up new dynamic design possibilities where products and structures can grow, heal, and adapt.
+Ecolab is a platform designed to empower high school students (aged 13 - 18) to explore innovative design solutions to the climate crisis at the intersection of bio-technology, art, and design..
+Facilitating a gamified environment, the platform enables students to sketch out designs in response to a set of prompts within the application, such as: “what if smartphones could heal themselves when damaged?”.
+It is my hope that students will utilise the skills and knowledge developed by Ecolab to initiate positive environmental change.
+In line with the core ethos of sustainability, Ecolab has been built using green coding practices.

 ## Features